minimuutti/minimuutti.github.io/en/brain-games/_posts/2015-07-20-empty-paper-rolls.md

 #### Fleece hexagon

 I cut a 17cm x 75cm piece of fleece.
-I put a few strings of semi-moist duck fillet and some kibbles on top of the fleece.
+I put a few strings of semi-moist duck fillet and some kibble on top of the fleece.
 Then I rolled the fleece into a long tube.

 I cut about a 70cm long gift wrap roll into six short rolls.
 Then I pushed five of these short rolls on top of the rolled fleece and with the sixth roll I connected the ends of the fleece making a hexagon out of it.